Exploring Debt Consolidation: Does It Affect Your Ability to Buy a Home?

 Strategies to keep a healthy credit score during debt consolidation:

-• To avoid hurting your credit scores, stay within your credit limits and always pay your new
+To avoid hurting your credit scores, stay within your credit limits and always pay your new loan on time.

 Looking Into Various Debt Consolidation Plans For Homebuyers: